ariffmd-git/API-Docs/content/resume.md

 #### Where Am I Headed?

 In the near future, I intend to be a *Programmer Writer* and a *Developer Advocate* for **DevPortals**.
-I am part of the Provonix Developer Portal community and I'm now learning JavaScript and GoLang fundamentals to up my programming knowledge.
+I am part of the Provonix Developer Portal community and I'm now learning JavaScript, GoLang fundamentals, and using OpenAI TTS APIs real time expanding my AI credentials.